 End Behavior of Polynomial Functions

-To determine if a function is even or odd, substitute -x into the function and simplify.
-Comparing f(-x) to f(x) and -f(x) helps identify symmetry.
-This process requires careful algebraic manipulation of polynomial expressions.
+To test if a function is even or odd, substitute -x into the function and simplify.
+Comparing the result to the original function f(x) or its negative -f(x) reveals the function's symmetry properties.
+Accurate algebraic manipulation is essential for this step.

 Recommended video: